 You are done!
 Yes, it's that simple.
 Now you can access the dashboard at http://localhost:9000 .
 Here are some screenshots that shows my docker environment

 You can now explore the docker file easily to check where the application port is exposed, where the data is stored etc. In the below screen shot, you see that the Ghost application is exposed on Port 2368 and the data is stored in the path /var/lib/ghost/content

 You can also use portainer to create new containers quite easily.
 In the earlier post I had laid down the steps to create nextcloud ( similar to Google Drive & Drop Box).
-You can create a new container but now bind it to an external drive instead of a volume container.Doing this on CLI can be little tricky.
+You can create a new container but now bind it to an external drive instead of a volume container.Doing this on CLI can be a little tricky.
 Portainer GUI makes it a breeze.
-The screen shots below shows the information you need to populate to creae a new container.
+The screen shots below show the information you need to populate to create a new container.
 Once you populate the requisite information,hit deploy container and you are all set.

 Disclaimer : This post does not represent the thoughts,intentions, plans or strategies of my employer.
 It is solely my opinion.Feel free to challenge me, disagree with me and share your thoughts in the comments section